 Key Entry Determines the entry method for an encryption key: hexadecimal (0-9, A-F), or ASCII text (all keyboard characters except spaces).
-Encryption Keys WEP Keys (1-4) Defines a set of shared encryption keys for network configuration security.
-At least one Shared Key field must be populated to enable security using a shared key.
-Click on the radio button to set the key as the default encryption key.
-WEP Key Size Defines the size for each encryption key.
+Encryption Keys Selects the default encryption keys used.
+Only allows the selection for a shared First, Second, Third, or Fourth key whose corresponding field has been completed.
+WEP Keys (1-4) WEP Key Size Defines the size for each encryption key.
 The options include: 64-bit (enter 10 digits for hexadecimal, 5 ASCII characters) 128-bit (enter 26 digits for hexadecimal, 13 digits for ASCII) 152-bit (enter 32 digits hexadecimal, 16 digits for ASCII)